yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 nir = nir_band.ReadAsArray()
 ```

 What we see above is `gdal` proceeding in three steps.
-It opens a connection to the file, obtains the raster band (all the data we'll be working with only contains band 1) and reading it as a `numpy` array so that we can process it.
+It opens a connection to the file, obtains the raster band (all the data we'll be working with only contains band 1), and reads in a `numpy` array so that we can process it.
 We can see that these are `numpy` arrays by checking their type.

 ```python
 type(nir)